Hasan-98/Stock-Market-Analysis-using-Kafka/README.md

 ## Technology Used

-Programming Language - Python
+Programming Language -
-Amazon Web Service (AWS)
+- Python
-S3 (Simple Storage Service)
+- Amazon Web Service (AWS)
-Athena
+- S3 (Simple Storage Service)
-Glue Crawler
+- Athena
-Glue Catalog
+- Glue Crawler
-EC2
+- Glue Catalog
-Apache Kafka
+- EC2
-Dataset Used
+- Apache Kafka

 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)